Tochukz/Pro-MERN-Stack/README.md

 See what collections exists in the database
 `> show collections`

-__Note: Satabases and collections are really created only on the first write operation.__
+__Note:__ Databases and collections are actually created only on the first write operation.

 Switch to a database called issuetracker
 `> use issuetracker`